Qerdandi/Projects/Textile Packshot Image Creator/README.md

 **Why it Matters:**
 - **Efficiency**: Say goodbye to time-consuming and costly photo shoots with mannequins.
-- **Flexibility**: Avatars offer limitless possibilities for poses, multiple shots, and scene arrangements, while also promoting inclusivity and diversity.

-**Why it Matters:**
-- **Efficiency**: Say goodbye to time-consuming and costly photo shoots with mannequins.
 - **Flexibility**: Avatars offer limitless possibilities for poses, multiple shots, and scene arrangements.
 - **Reach more Customers**: Avatars promote more inclusivity and diversity in terms of morphology and physical characteristics, by using AI.